 Breast milk or formula in proper amounts can supply newborn babies with all the nutrition they need for their first 6 months of life.
-Then, usually sometime between 4 and 6 months of age, babies begin to eat solid foods, such as cereal, fruits and vegetables.
-After 6 months of age, as they start eating solids more routinely, babies tend not to drink as much breast milk or formula each day.
+After 6 months of age, babies begin to eat solid foods, such as cereal, fruits and vegetables.
+As they start eating solids more routinely, babies tend not to drink as much breast milk or formula each day.
 Babies progressively make the transition from the breast or bottle to the cup, and finally drink all of their liquids from a cup.

 The first step in the weaning process is the introduction of the cup.
 After your toddler has mastered the cup, you can then wean her off the bottle or breast.